oterrien/testing-procedure-test-case/userStories/userService/README.md

 *I want to read only my own information<br>*
 *In order to check them<br>*

-:speech_balloon: A user contains an id, a login, a password and a role ("administrator", "client", "advisor")<br>

-Only admin are able to create and retrieve a user by its id
+Now a user should be able to retrieve its own information

 ## User Story 3 : updating users